deathince/ModelSectionView/README.md

 there package also provide tools from drawing model from 0.creating new triangles with bashshapenew function and using spin, scale, join, shift to modify new model.

+for more details, there is a introduction.RMD in vignette which will guide though a detailed function ability and a sample output.

+### knowing issue
+my project failed to load on my computer because mine did not set TAR as internal I have to run line

+Sys.setenv("TAR" = "internal")

+before I install package in order to make everything work.